 - Press the weights back up over your chest.

 If you don't have a workout bench available, you can use an at-home weight bench alternative, like the floor, a piano bench or other stable surface.

-Move 3.
-Dumbbell Deadlift
+3. Dumbbell Deadlift

 Whenever you bend over to get a pen off the ground, you're doing a deadlift.

 Practicing your deadlifts with dumbbells strengthens your glutes, hamstrings, core and lats.
-It'll also help you master proper form for everyday feats of strength.
+It'll also help you learn proper form for everyday feats of strength.
 Picking up a pen may feel easy, but when you're lifting a heavy box off the floor, using proper form is critical to side-stepping injury, especially in your lower back.

 The deadlift is one of the most functional dumbbell exercises for seniors, Araujo says.

 - Stand with your feet hip-width apart, holding a dumbbell in each hand in front of your thighs, palms facing your body.
 Brace your core.